The certificates are delivered by the Certificates Authorities (CA). This is a 3-step process.

 Use Windows certificate manager to import keypair and all certificates into Windows keystore as described in Certificates and Certification process (make keypair exportable when importing!) and then export that key back from Windows keystore by checking the option "Include all certificates in the certification path if possible".
 For the format choose per example *.p12 Now create a new keystore in JKS format on Portecle, and go to Tools>Import Key Pair and import that *.p12 file:

 The key Pair is the RSA 2048 Bit key generated for the CA Request of the certificate.
-It has been generated either in the Portecle add-on we provide, or with another generator available like openssl, IIS, or online sites, CA provider’s applications.
+It has been generated either in the Portecle add-on we provide, or with another available generator like openssl, IIS, online sites, or CA provider’s applications.